Five tips for designing and delivering conferences that move middle management minds to take action.

-And post-event we can email individual actions plans and notes, created at the event, back to participants and send a ‘digital copy’ of the entire event to leaders as a Word doc or spreadsheet.
-Oh, and no one has to type up any flipcharts!
+Post-event we can email individual actions plans and notes, created at the event, back to participants and send a ‘digital copy’ of the entire event to leaders as a Word doc or spreadsheet.

 5. Help managers bring the baton home

-As your event comes to a close, and while your line managers are all fired up, give them some engagement skills development and get them practising how to share the buzz of event with their teams back in the workplace.
+As your event comes to a close, and while your line managers are all fired up, give them some engagement skills development, especially business storytelling skills, and get them practising how to share the buzz of event with their teams back in the workplace.

 For us, that often means co-creating ‘cascade packs’ that will help line managers thrive in their role of bringing your messages to life in their part of the organisation.
-Stapled copies of some slides just don’t cut it these days!
+Electronic copies of some of the slides just don’t cut it!

-Indeed, you should be super clear at the outset about the role of participants in cascading messages from the events.
-Maybe even share how you are going to measure the success of the cascade – that often gets people sitting up straight and licking the end of their pencils from the word go!
+You should be super clear at the outset about the role of participants in cascading messages from the events.
+Be explicit about how you are going to measure the success of the cascade – that often gets people finding ways to make notes digitally or physically.